 I am 76 and have been writing every month since 2006 for The Searcher, a monthly magazine published in the UK and devoted to the hobby of metal detecting.
 In 2012 I was appointed Assistant Editor.
 I have also served time as an administrator on a couple of metal detecting forums.
 As far as I know, the latter is my only esoteric foray into masochism and self-flagellation.

 You will find regular posts about metal detecting matters on here, but perhaps the approach is different to what you might expect; I will occasionally talk about other subjects that take my fancy.
 Unfortunately I don’t actively detect now because I’m decrepit and can’t manage the physical exertion.

 Managed to pull off the biggest fraud of my life when I successfully taught English language and literature to Buckinghamshire children for a period totalling 40 years.
 Previous to that I had been working as a colliery electrician in a Durham County mine repairing coal-cutting equipment, replacing light bulbs and fixing electrical faults in colliery houses.

-I have been married to Lynda (often referred to as Mrs John) for 47 years, begat two children, a boy and girl, have three grandchildren and live in Aylesbury, Buckinghamshire, England.
+I have been married to Lynda (often referred to as Mrs John) for about 48 years, begat two children, a boy and girl, have three grandchildren and live in Aylesbury, Buckinghamshire, England.

 Welcome to my blog and if you find it worthy, I would love a comment.
 If you find it super worthy I invite you to subscribe to my RSS feed and receive an email alerting you whenever there is new content.